certusone/kb/docs/_sources/validator_ha.rst.txt

 higher frequency than reliable single-node ones.

-By never running two nodes at the same time, the risk of double signing is very low - one would have to trick your replacement validator into signing an earlier block while it recovers.
+By never running two nodes at the same time, the risk of double signing is very low - one would have to trick your replacement validator into signing an earlier block while it recovers or exploit a vulnerability in Tendermint.

 However, if the hardware or datacenter does fail in a catastropic way, you will be down for an extended period of time until you have got replacement hardware in place and re-synced.
 While